hermanconnor/design-patterns-typescript/3-behavioral-patterns/command/COMMAND.md

 - **Undo/Redo functionality**: Commands can be stored, allowing for easy undo and redo operations.
 - **Logging**: Commands can be logged for auditing or debugging purposes.

+### When to Use

+- When you need to parameterize objects by an action to perform.
+- When you want to queue operations, schedule tasks, or implement logging.
+- When you need support for undoable operations.

 ### Implementation Steps

 1. **Define a Command interface**.